Thank you for considering a career with us. In doing so you have taken your first step towards an important contribution to Keeping People Safe.

 Working within any police service can involve risk.
 Applying for and working within the Police Service of Northern Ireland is no exception and the local situation can mean that police staff, or those applying to the Police Service of Northern Ireland, can be exposed to a higher level of personal risk than other people.

-In order to minimize the level of risk that you or other people may encounter in applying to join the Police Service of Northern Ireland, you are advised to be discreet about your application (in particular, information relating to assessment dates) and tell only people in whom you have confidence.
+In order to minimize the level of risk that you or other people may encounter in applying to join the Police Service of Northern Ireland, you are advised to be discreet about your application (in particular, information relating to assessment/interview dates) and tell only people in whom you have confidence.
 Similarly you should keep secure all documents relating to your application.

 Check you meet the eligibility criteria